Corbett · Knoydart

 Fraoch Bheinn — common questions

-- Fraoch Bheinn is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 10km with 820m of ascent and takes most walkers 3-5 hours.
-Terrain: Long single-track road drive from Loch Lochy adds significant travel time.
+- Fraoch Bheinn carries a 3/5 (moderately challenging) grade on the OutdoorSCOT scale.
+Count on about 10km, 820m of ascent and a 3-5 hour day on the standard route.
+Underfoot: Long single-track road drive from Loch Lochy adds significant travel time.

 - Where do I park for Fraoch Bheinn?